 Name Biographical Information Richard A. Smith Mr. Smith, age 52, has been Senior Executive Vice President since September 1998 and Chairman and Chief Executive Officer of the Real Estate Services Division since December 1997.
 Mr. Smith was President of the Real Estate Division of HFS from October 1996 to December 1997 and Executive Vice President of Operations for HFS from February 1992 to October 1996.
 Mr. Smith will cease to serve as an officer of the Company upon completion of the Separation Plan and will be the Vice Chairman of the Board and President of Realogy at the time of the Realogy distribution.
 Linda C. Coughlin Ms. Coughlin, age 54, has been Chief Administrative Officer since October 2004.
 From September 2002 to October 2004, Ms. Coughlin served as President of Linkage, Inc., a leadership and organization development firm.
 Ms. Coughlin also held senior positions at Zurich Scudder Investments, Inc., Scudder, Stevens & Clark, Citibank and American Express Company since 1976.
 In connection with the Separation Plan, Ms. Coughlin will cease to serve as the Chief Administrative Officer on or prior to December 31, 2006.
 Jeff Clarke Mr. Clarke, age 45, has served as President and Chief Executive Officer of Travelport since May 2006.
 From April 2004 to May 2006, Mr. Clarke was Chief Operating Officer of CA, Inc. (formerly Computer Associates Inc.).
 Earlier in April 2004, Mr. Clarke was named Executive Vice President and Chief Financial Officer of the software company CA, Inc. and continued to serve as Chief Financial Officer until February 2005.
 From 2002 through November 2003, Mr. Clarke was Executive Vice President, Global Operations at Hewlett-Packard Company.
 Before then, Mr. Clarke joined Compaq Computer Corporation in 1998 and held several positions, including Chief Financial Officer of Compaq from 2001 until the time of Compaq's merger with Hewlett-Packard Company in 2002.
 Upon completion of the earlier of the sale or distribution of Travelport, Mr. Clarke will no longer be affiliated with the Company.
-Virginia M. Wilson Ms. Wilson, age 51, has been Executive Vice President and Chief Accounting Officer since September 2003.
+Virginia M. Wilson Ms. Wilson, age 52, has been Executive Vice President and Chief Accounting Officer since September 2003.
 From October 1999 until August 2003, Ms. Wilson served as Senior Vice President and Controller for MetLife, Inc., a provider of insurance and other financial services.
 From 1996 until 1999, Ms. Wilson served as Senior Vice President and Controller for Transamerica Life Companies, an insurance and financial services company.
 Upon completion of the Wyndham Worldwide distribution, Ms. Wilson will cease to serve as Chief Accounting Officer and John T. McClain will become Chief Accounting Officer.
 Ms. Wilson will serve as the Chief Financial Officer and Executive Vice President of Wyndham Worldwide.
-Biographical inform nation concerning all executive officers of the Company following completion of the Separation Plan is set forth below.
-Name Biographical Information W. Scott Deaver Mr. Deaver, age 54, will be Executive Vice President, Strategy.
-Over the past ten years, Mr. Deaver has served in a variety of roles with the Company and HFS, most recently serving as the Executive Vice President, Marketing for Avis Budget Car Rental, LLC.
-He has also served as Chief Marketing Officer for move.com, an online real estate and home services portal launched by the Company, and as Senior Vice President of corporate marketing of the Company.
+Biographical inform ation concerning all executive officers of the Company following completion of the Separation Plan is set forth below.